Holistic Health Coach Answers Your Prediabetes Questions

 Hyperglycemia or high blood sugar occurs when excessive amounts of glucose in the blood cause the human body to stop functioning normally.
 Everyone with hyperglycemia needs to understand what action to take so that their glucose/insulin balance is improved.
 Uncontrolled hyperglycemia is the cause of Diabetes, responsible for the onset of the disease and its complications.

 Are Prediabetes tests covered by insurance?

 Generally yes, but it depends on your coverage.
-Here’s something to keep in mind… To receive full reimbursement from insurance companies, doctors are required to fully document the blood sugar levels of their patients with Diabetes.
-Make sure you develop a strong relationship with your doctor and understand how these tests used as a measure of your success.
+Here’s something to keep in mind: to receive full reimbursement from insurance companies, doctors are required to fully document the blood sugar levels of their patients with Diabetes.
+Make sure you develop a strong relationship with your doctor and understand how these tests are used as a measure of your success.